SuzyQuant/SuzyQuant/visa/opt_ext_report.md

 * Accomplishments

 After, getting my Focus Pass, I had the opportunity to be in multiple-business oriented study groups, seasoned managers, and literacy programs.
 I have learned and applied Agile methods, taught by Curiosity Coaches during onboarding, inside these groups and meetings.
+I've also learned and applied the 5Cs of 21st Century learning which includes cultural immersion by working with teams from other countries, creativity in developing data visualization and technical documentations, critical thinking in finding problems within the system and experiment with current methods or tools for solutions and constant communication, and collaboration with team members inside Microsoft 365 Environment to be in the same page in a project.

 With my knowledge  in physics, I am a key player in getting ORBIT created with a Director in a piece of paper.
 It includes mapping out the objectives, resources, budget, indicators, and transport necessary to help a startup business get funded through procurements.
 Now it has evolved into ORBITAL<sup>TM</sup> with activities and logistics included.
 The concept of ORBITAL<sup>TM</sup> using the laws of physics aim to help startup businesses get launched and get them into orbit in a space of multitudinal companies.